Joseph Richardson (musician)

-Joseph, who was a gifted musician from birth, married Elizabeth Culling at Great Crosthwaite on 23 June 1816.
-They lived at Applethwaite and went on to have ten children, three dying in infancy.
-Joseph became a stone mason and spent thirteen years from 1827 to 1840 constructing a massive stone lithophone that he named ‘The Rock Harmonicon’, upon which he taught his three younger sons to play.
+Joseph married Elizabeth Culling at Great Crosthwaite on 23 June 1816.
+They lived at Applethwaite and had ten children, three dying in infancy.
+Joseph became a stone mason and spent thirteen years from 1827 to 1840 constructing a massive stone lithophone that he named ‘The Rock Harmonicon’ and taught his three younger sons to play.
 It was the largest of the 'Musical Stones of Skiddaw'.